The Trilogy of Life are available as BFI Dual Format (DVD/Blu-ray) editions.

 Though he started his career charting the misadventures of a pimp on the streets of modern Rome in Accattone (1961), Pier Paolo Pasolini would later make some of the most indelible of all cinematic excursions into times past.

-He conjured the ancient world of Sophocles and Euripides for Oedipus Rex (1967) and Medea (1970), before turning to the Middle Ages for his luminescent ‘Trilogy of Life’: The Decameron (1970), The Canterbury Tales (1971) and Arabian Nights (1974).
+He conjured the ancient world of Sophocles and Euripides for Oedipus Rex (1967) and Medea (1970), before turning to the middle ages for his luminescent ‘Trilogy of Life’: The Decameron (1970), The Canterbury Tales (1971) and Arabian Nights (1974), all now available as BFI Dual Format (DVD/Blu-ray) editions.

 Drawing from the medieval story cycles of Boccaccio, Chaucer, and the 1001 Nights, Pasolini eschewed the stately grandeur of the costume epic in favour of an earthier, more direct style.
 With looming close-ups of the faces of non-professional actors, Pasolini stresses the continuities between our time and the past, with human beings laid plain in all our beauty and ugliness, our base desires charted alongside our passionate exuberance.